 Although strong evidence is lacking, there seems to be a marked reduction in diversity of the gut microbiome amongst autoimmune disease patients.
 In Crohn’s Disease, one study has revealed that a bacteria called Faecalibacterium prausnitzii, which is normally found in healthy individuals, was missing in Crohn’s patients.
 Researchers have made similar connections in other inflammatory bowel diseases, like Ulcerative Colitis.
 While these studies do not indelibly prove the connection of the microbiome to the pathophysiology of autoimmune disease, they certainly signal the need for further investigation.

-The data collected by the Human Microbiome Project (HMP) is enabling researchers to study disease, diversity, biogeography, and molecular function as it relates to the human microbiome.
-This information will continue to serve as a blueprint for understanding the symbiotic relationship between microbes and the host, and the impact it can have on human health and disease.
+The data collected by the Human Microbiome Project is enabling researchers to study disease, diversity, biogeography, and molecular function as it relates to the human microbiome.
+This information – as well as other innovative microbiome research – will continue to serve as a blueprint for understanding the symbiotic relationship between microbes and the host, and the impact it can have on human health and disease.

 Sign up for resources, insights, and updates on autoimmune disease and living with chronic illness.